-In 1954, a large Cinemascope screen was installed, as was a playground for children and the concession stand was enlarged.
+In 1954, a large CinemaScope screen was installed, as was a playground for children and the concession stand was enlarged.
 Two years later, burro rides for children were added.
-During the mid-50s until 1960, the Twin City was operated by the Van Nomokis chain.
+During the mid-1950’s until 1960, the Twin City Drive-In was operated by the Van Nomokis chain.
 In 1960, the Kerasotes chain acquired the drive-in (at that time, its third theater in the area, with the indoor Co-Ed and Princess added a few years earlier).

-By the end of the 60s, the Twin City had gone from mainly second-run, B-grade Hollywood features and Westerns to mainly horror and adult-oriented films.
-During the late 70s, a typical double-feature consisted of titles like “Satan’s Playthings” and “Centerfold Spread”.
+By the end of the 1960’s, the Twin City Drive-In had gone from mainly second-run, B-grade Hollywood features and Westerns to mainly horror and adult-oriented films.
+During the late-1970’s, a typical double-feature consisted of titles like “Satan’s Playthings” and “Centerfold Spread”.

 The drive-in finally was closed by Kerasotes in 1981 and its screen tower demolished not long after, its marquee and concession stands allowed to eventually fall into ruin.

 Today, a furniture store is located on the site.

 Just login to your account and subscribe to this theater